On the long-time behaviour of reversible interacting particle systems in one and two dimensions

-This is the set of all accumulation points of the measure-valued dynamics induced by $\mathscr{L}$.
-In the language of dynamical systems this is the $\omega$-limit set.
-This encodes (most of) the dynamically relevant information about the long-time behaviour of the system.
-In particular, the set of time-stationary measures is always a subset of $\mathscr{A}$ and in general this inclusion is strict as can be seen by considering the non-trivial example constructed in \cite{jahnel_class_2014} or the (from a probabilistic point of view) trivial example given in \cite[p.12]{liggett_interacting_2005}.
+In general, the first inclusion is strict as can be seen by considering the non-trivial examples constructed in \cite{jahnel_class_2014} and \cite{jahnel_time_periodic_2024} or the (from a probabilistic point of view) trivial example given in \cite[p.12]{liggett_interacting_2005}.
 Historically, most attention has been paid to investigating the set of time-stationary measures and their properties, but not much was known about the behaviour of interacting particle systems outside of this set.